BrahimFakri/Patient-Health-Data-Analysis-And-Feature-Extraction-For-Machine-Learning/README.md

 multiple rows for the same patient in terms of time series analysis.
 Data related to time of events will be spread on multiple rows, and machine learning algorithms might generate erroneous predictions.

-## Steps of our work

-In this repository, we intent to gradually provide five jupyter notebooks.
-Each of the first four will be for a data modality and the last one will be for all modalities.
-For the predictions based on the original HAIM embeddings, please refer to the work of Hakima Laribi [HAIM](https://github.com/MEDomics-UdeS/HAIM).